matn7/CS-Notes/src/main/java/compact/CSTheory.md

 }
 ```

+- Polymorphism is useful because it allows you to write code that is more flexible and generic, and that can handle
+objects of different types in a uniform manner.
+- This makes your code easier to maintain and reduces the amount of duplicated code.
+- With polymorphism, you can define a single interface that can be implemented by multiple classes,
+each providing their own implementation of the interface.
+- This allows you to write code that can work with objects of different types, without having to know the specific type
+at compile time.
+- This makes your code more robust and flexible, as it can handle changes to the implementation of a class without
+requiring changes to the code that uses that class.
+- Additionally, polymorphism enables you to write code that can be reused and extended.
+- For example, you can define a base class that provides common behavior, and then create derived classes that add
+additional behavior specific to each derived class.
+- This makes it easier to create new classes that share the same basic behavior, and reduces the amount of code that you
+need to write.
+- In summary, polymorphism is useful because it makes your code more flexible, generic, and maintainable,
+and it enables you to write code that can be reused and extended.

 **Overriding**

 - Overriding is the ability of a subclass to provide a different implementation of a method that is already defined